Five Foes of Spa and Hot Tub Covers

 UV rays from the sun gives life through photosynthesis, but they also degrade most surfaces, even with UV inhibitors added to our 30 oz. marine grade vinyl used on our spa covers.
 Especially in sun drenched areas of the country, and especially if your spa has very little shade to shield it from the sun, UV rays can damage your spa cover.
 To keep marine vinyl soft, pliable and resistant to UV rays, protect your spa cover once or twice per year, with spa cover conditioner.
 Don't use automotive products (i.e. Armor All), which are not meant for outdoor surfaces.

-El Niño is coming again later this year, which can mean higher wind speeds and more frequent storms.
-A strong wind can flip up a spa cover and a really strong wind can send it flying across the backyard.
+A strong wind can flip up a spa cover, and a really strong wind can send it flying across the backyard.
 This usually results in major damage to hot tub covers, most commonly cracking the foam cores.
-Protect your spa cover from winds by always latching your spa cover clips, and if your spa is in a location susceptible to high winds, invest in a pair of spa cover wind straps, aka hurricane straps for spa covers.
-Perhaps a larger danger than the wind itself, are large tree branches that are thrown down onto a spa cover.
+Protect your spa cover from winds by always latching your spa cover clips.
+And if your spa is in a location susceptible to high winds, invest in a pair of spa cover wind straps, aka hurricane straps for spa covers.
+Perhaps a larger danger than the wind itself are large tree branches thrown down onto a spa cover.

 Rain and snow are obvious enemies, but add to it automatic sprinklers.
 If your cover is in good shape, and you clean and condition it regularly, your spa cover should shed water.
 If water begins to puddle on your cover, you will soon be looking at a new spa cover, I'm afraid!
-Any type of roof over your spa, a patio, gazebo or pergola will help to keep your spa cover protected from sun and rain.
-A Spa Cover Cap is a wonderful invention to protect frail spa covers from rain and sun.
+Any type of roof over your spa, a patio, gazebo or pergola, will help keep your spa cover protected from sun and rain.
+A spa cover cap is a wonderful invention to protect frail spa covers from rain and sun.

 Unfortunately, water from above is not the only liquid enemy of your spa cover - the moisture beneath your spa cover, your spa water, also can damage the foam, and grow mold and mildew.
 This is why our spa cover foam cores are vacuum wrapped and heat sealed, to keep out moisture.
 To help prevent moisture absorption into a spa cover, it is recommended to remove the cover completely from the spa, and allow it to air out.
 If your spa cover has become waterlogged, to the point where it becomes difficult to move, time for a new spa cover!